neilghulam/robotfriends/README.md

 # Robot Friends

-A simple interactive react app that uses the robofriends api for the robot images.
+A simple interactive React app that uses the robofriends API for the robot images.

 ![robotfriends](/rbproject.png)